 In modern larger homes, you may sometimes find two main subpanels, each drawing power from the main utility.
 These are typically homes with 300-amp or 400-amp service, where there is one 200-amp main panel, plus second 100-amp or 200-amp panel.
 In this case, though, neither panel can be described as a subpanel—they both are main panels, and both have their own main shutoff breaker.

-A true subpanel is a smaller circuit panel breaker with four to 12 slots that that is fed from a 240-volt circuit breaker in the main panel, known as a feeder breaker.
+A true subpanel is a smaller circuit panel breaker with four to 12 slots that is fed from a 240-volt circuit breaker in the main panel, known as a feeder breaker.
 In most ways, the subpanel is really just a small version of the main panel, with the same two hot bus bars, and neutral and ground bus bars.
 However, unlike a main panel, the subpanel does not have a main shutoff circuit breaker, since the feeder breaker back in the main panel serves this function.

-How a Subpanel is Connected
+How a Subpanel Is Connected

 When an electrician installs a subpanel, the usual process is to first run a feeder cable from the main panel to the subpanel.
 This is typically a three-wire cable with three insulated conductors plus a bare copper ground wire.
 The cable must have a wire gauge sufficient to the amperage of the subpanel—a 100-amp subpanel requires #4 copper wires, for example.

 The electrician connects the two hot wires from the feeder cable to the lugs on the hot bus bars in the subpanel, the neutral wire to the neutral bus bar, and the bare copper grounding wire to the grounding bus bar.

 Back at the main panel, the electrician now attaches the hot feeder wires to a new 240-volt circuit breaker, then connects the neutral and ground wires from the feeder cable to the corresponding bus bars in the main panel.
 Finally, the electrician snaps the feeder breaker into an open double slot in the main service panel.